 In my previous post, I talked about a potential way to make it work.
 Run a TCP proxy in the cloud, connect your device to it via VPN, and then proxy inbound connections down the VPN tunnel to the device.

 There are a couple problems with that solution, however.
-Someone with access to the cloud service could request a new certificate from Let's Encrypt and then run a Man In The Middle attack on the HTTPS protocol if you aren't watching for rogue certificates being issued.
-(Or if the attacker can issue a cert in secret!
-Spooky! )
+Someone with access to the cloud service could request a new certificate from Let's Encrypt and then run a Man In The Middle attack on the HTTPS protocol if the software is not watching for rogue certificates being served out.

 Also, all traffic must route through the cloud service.
 So if you want to do video or have lots of active users, cost will be prohibitive.